crvouga/headless-combobox/readme.md

 # headless-autocomplete

+## Pros

+- 🧠 Headless.
+Bring your own styles.
+- 🔌 Framework agnostic.
+Bring your own framework.
 - ⚡️ Zero dependencies
-- 🔍 Framework agnostic
 - 💪 Written in TypeScript
+- 🌳 Simple pure functional API
+- 💼 Works anywhere JavaScript works.
+React Native, Vue, Node.js, Redux, Any Legacy JS frameworks etc.

+## Cons

 - 🧠 Headless.
-Bring your own styles.
+You do have to write your own styles.
-- 🔌 Simple pure functional API
-- 💼 Runs anywhere JavaScript runs.
-Like React, React Native, Vue, Svelte, Node.js, etc.
+- 🔌 Framework agnostic.
+You do have to write glue code.

 ## Links